 - Gateway: 192.168.255.255

-- To connect the CCA via Wi-Fi, tap Wi-Fi button, then choose the local Wi-Fi connection from the list that of available Wi-Fi routers that is generated after a minute.
+- To connect the CCA via Wi-Fi, tap Wi-Fi button, then choose the local Wi-Fi connection from the list of available Wi-Fi routers that is generated after a two minutes - be patient here.

 - Enter the Wi-Fi password required.

 - Tap ‘Run Test’, the middle button on the line with the green arrow in the below image.

 - NOTE: The ‘Run Test’ feature checks the Internet connection status of the CCA to ensure communication with a Domain Name Server (DNS) and the Tigo servers is working.